MaksimDzhangirov/backendBankExample/docs/part31-eng.md

 ![](../images/part31/9.png)

-And voila, now the deployment user group will have full access to EKS clusters.
+And voilà, now the `deployment` user group will have full access to EKS clusters.

 ![](../images/part31/10.png)